Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 20 Februari 2026 17.53.06 UTC
+- WIB: Jumat, 20 Februari 2026 18.40.31 UTC
-- WITA: Jumat, 20 Februari 2026 18.53.06 UTC
+- WITA: Jumat, 20 Februari 2026 19.40.31 UTC
-- WIT: Jumat, 20 Februari 2026 19.53.06 UTC
+- WIT: Jumat, 20 Februari 2026 20.40.31 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

 Kategori: nature